-- We provide a shared SSL certificate, which our clients can use to encrypt their website traffic between our servers and your web browser.
+- We provide a free SSL certificate, which our clients can use to encrypt their website traffic between our servers and your web browser.
 This ensures that if the data is intercepted during transit, a third party could not easily read it.
 Alternatively, a customer may use their own SSL certificate inline with our Hosting and Support Agreement..

 Two Factor Authentication